Treating Pancreatic Cancer

 Pancreatic Cancer Surgery

-Virginia Mason has four pancreatic surgeons who perform more than 25 major pancreatic operations a year.
-We perform surgeries to remove pancreatic cancer or to make it easier for patients to live with the disease.
-These treatments include:
+Most centers have one or two pancreatic surgeons.
+Virginia Mason has four, who each perform more than 25 major pancreatic operations a year through the Liver, Pancreas and Biliary Surgical Center of Excellence.
+Surgeries are performed to remove pancreatic cancer or to make it easier for patients to live with the disease.
+These procedures include:

 - The Whipple procedure, where surgeons typically remove part of the pancreas, small intestine and stomach.
 Our team of surgeons performs more than 100 Whipple procedures per year.
 We also send patients home an average of seven days after the procedure — much faster than the national average of approximately two weeks.